Zechut Avot - The Merit of Our Fathers

 The Torah also alludes to the death of Yitzchak in Bereshit chapter 22.
 In this chapter of the Torah, there is no reference to Yitzchak returning home with his father.

-Through the akeida, Yitzchak had attained the status of a korban and was forbidden to leave Eretz Canaan[4].
-Yitzchak was 37 years old at the time of the akeida.[5]
+Through the Akeida, Yitzchak had attained the status of a korban and was forbidden to leave Eretz Canaan[4].
+Yitzchak was 37 years old at the time of the Akeida.[5]

 Yitzchak’s death was NOT caused by Avraham, the Torah is clear on this point.
 It appears that Yitzchak gave up his own soul.
 This matches well with Mashiach Who was not killed by the Romans, but instead laid down His own life.